brashrebel/wp-activity/readme.txt

 4. admin screen - reset/uninstall tab

 == ChangeLog ==

+= 1.5 =
+* Fixed missing profile field to allow user privacy.
+* Fixed double login events when using a plugin dealing with WP login.
+* Fixed "last connect" empty data values when using a plugin that deals with WP admin panel users list.
+* Added current rows count in db next to the max rows value setting.
+* Added export to csv file - filters and ordering are also processed to exported data.

 = 1.4 =
 * Added a 'Last Login' column in WP-Admin user list page.